 Unfortunately, we do not have thousands of professional providers all over the US to take care of you, but fortunately, you can fit yourself.
 While the concept of neuromuscular posture and gait correction is complicated, one thing all our providers love is the simplicity of the insoles themselves and how easy and quickly they may be fitted.
 Specific structural features of the feet combined with your gait pattern as seen from your shoe wear pattern suggests a specific amount or progression of dynamic correction and if arch supports will be helpful.
 Arch supports are included or optional with all full length insoles, but are usually reserved for a specific reasons, and often used temporarily to achieve a specific result.

 Deciding how much correction you need, if you need arch support or not, and how to get started is a simple, reliable and repeatable process.

 Wearing ProKinetics® Insoles is a positive feeling from the start.
-Yes, you may feel some isolated discomfort as your posture improves because you are after all changing old ingrained muscle patterns, but it feels nothing like wearing arch supports for the first time.
-If experienced at all, your overall discomfort should be easing within 2-3 days and your performance should be improving with better range of motion, more strength and reduced aches and pain.
+Yes, you may feel some minor isolated discomfort as your posture improves because you are after all changing old ingrained muscle patterns, but it feels nothing like wearing arch supports for the first time.
+If experienced at all, your minor discomfort should be easing within 2-3 days and your performance should be improving with better range of motion, more strength and reduced aches and pain.